 |Fuel tank||95 lt|

-Once the homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
+Once the original homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
 Thus, the Turbo 2 was less expensive and could be sold at a more favourable price.
 It is notable to mention that the Turbo 2 itself was homologated a few months later to allow customers to compete with the car.

-Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be an homologation special.
+Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be a homologation special.
 After the “Maxi” evolution, to which Renault Sport built only 20 examples to be sold exclusively for competition use, you could source a factory kit to update your Turbo/2 to the new spec.
-The car is still very popular and coveted amongst “tuning” enthusiasts.
+The car is still very popular and coveted amongst rally and “tuning” enthusiasts.

 ROAD CAR SPECIFICATIONS